Climate Change

 • Procuring products and services responsibly

 To that end, we provide training to our employees on our Environmental Policy and Responsible Procurement Policy.
-Since our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas at our Montréal head office ― where the majority of our business activities are undertaken ― as well as at our Toronto office, our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption from our office buildings.
-We engage with our subsidiary Square Victoria Real Estate regarding opportunities to further reduce our energy consumption and GHG emissions, as well as with our suppliers and contractors to influence the provision of environmentally friendly products and services for our business.
+Since our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas in our buildings, our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption from our office buildings.
+We engage with our wholly owned subsidiary Square Victoria Real Estate regarding opportunities to further reduce our energy consumption and GHG emissions, as well as with our suppliers and contractors to influence the provision of environmentally friendly products and services for our business.
 We monitor and track our performance regarding waste, water and energy.

 In line with our contributions to community projects and initiatives that increase awareness and knowledge on climate change impacts and management, Power Corporation supports various organizations that are focused on issues related to climate change.
 The following provides examples of the research organizations we support: